NY Among Early Adopters of AI Robots as Companions for Older Adults

 Designers describe ElliQ as a “proactive and empathetic” AI that can initiate conversations, suggest activities, and even play games with its users.
 Care-based AI and robotics are still in their infancy.

 Still, other examples — such as the Care-O-Bot, which has been used in Germany to provide healthcare and companionship for seniors — are not as inexpensive as ElliQ.
-The desktop system costs 30 monthly subscription.
+The desktop system costs $250 and requires a $30 monthly subscription.

 An Ethical Question